StarterCoin (STAC) Price Hits $0.0001 on Major Exchanges

-StarterCoin (STAC) traded up 1% against the dollar during the 24-hour period ending at 20:00 PM Eastern on March 15th.
-Over the last seven days, StarterCoin has traded 1% higher against the dollar.
-StarterCoin has a market capitalization of $30,442.05 and approximately $36.00 worth of StarterCoin was traded on exchanges in the last 24 hours.
-One StarterCoin coin can now be bought for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+StarterCoin (STAC) traded up 9.2% against the dollar during the 24 hour period ending at 16:00 PM E.T. on March 19th.
+During the last seven days, StarterCoin has traded 20.4% higher against the dollar.
+StarterCoin has a total market capitalization of $36,239.47 and approximately $85.00 worth of StarterCoin was traded on exchanges in the last 24 hours.
+One StarterCoin coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.